 “high-five” others, check out their profiles, and you can even jump into live sessions every 5:00 with a small group if you’d like.

 iFit and NordicTrack don’t really have any of that.
 But where their leaderboard does shine is its customization.
 Instead of only being able to rank you by total power output with everyone (like Peloton), iFit gives you a lot of options, including the ability to separate men and women, and also an optional “Effort Score,” which is based on how hard you are pushing the workout relatively to you previous efforts of that workout type.

 I think this is a great way to keep people motivated because the top of the Peloton leaderboard is always dominated by men (size and muscle play a large role in power output).
 So I think giving people the option to try and climb the leaderboard through their effort is a great thing.

 Peloton allows you to use their bike with a 30-day risk-free trial, meaning if at any time within the 30 days you no longer want the bike, they will take it back, and it’ll cost you nothing.

-The NordicTrack S22i also has a 30-day trial, but in order to return it, they will charge you $250 plus 10% for a restocking fee (which means that you are paying over $400 no matter what).
+The NordicTrack S22i also has a 30-day trial, but in order to return it, they will charge you $250 plus 10% for a restocking fee.

 The purchase of the Nordictrack S22i comes with a free year of the iFit family membership, whereas Peloton starts charging you $39 every month on the day your bike arrives.
 This means the Peloton Bike+ actually costs an additional $468 for membership during the first year.